felizz/Facebook-Live-Poll/README.md

 ### How do I get set up? ###

+This guide assume mongodb server is setup and running on localhost.

 * Clone the repo from your local fork

-git clone git@github.com:your_username/Facebook-Live-Poll.git
+`git clone git@github.com:your_username/Facebook-Live-Poll.git`

 * Go to Repo Directory

-cd Facebook-Live-Poll
+`cd Facebook-Live-Poll`

 * Install Dependencies (make sure node, npm and bower is available at default environment)

-npm install
+`npm install`
-bower install (will trigger task gulp scripts:vendors:compile as postinstall job)
+`bower install (will trigger task gulp scripts:vendors:compile as postinstall job)`

 * Start the server

-npm run webpack
+`npm run webpack`
-npm start
+`npm start`

 The server is running by default at http://localhost:6565